 The Daughters of Manehatan from The God Empress Of Ponykind; the Western Rangers may qualify as well, since we haven't seen any colts serving that Legion.

-In Terry Pratchett's Discworld fandom, a whole body of work has been presented about the Last Detail, the all-female combat unit introduced in Monstrous Regiment.
+A whole body of work has been presented about the Last Detail, the all-female combat unit introduced in Monstrous Regiment.
 This largely results in femslash about Polly Perks and the vampire female Maledicta, but all the fictions emphasise what a coherent, hard, fighting unit they are.

 The new generation of female Assassins are also badass, either taken individually or working as teams.
 Lady T'Malia, Alice Band, Madame Deux-Epées, Remora Selachii, miss Smith-Rhodes and Jocasta Wiggs are the named Assassins in Pratchett's canon.
-Other fanfic writers have expanded on these characters and added new ones, such as Ruth N'Kweze, Joan Sanderson-Reeves and Davinia Bellamy. (for an example, see The Graduation Class)
+Other fanfic writers have expanded on these characters and added new ones, such as Ruth N'Kweze, Joan Sanderson-Reeves and Davinia Bellamy.
+(For an example, see The Graduation Class.)

 The Sisterhood of Kira Earta, an order of warrior priestesses in Swordcraft.